hueyyeng/simple-react-lightbox/README.md

 #### 🆕 Custom gallery

-Due to popular demanding I have now added the option to use the light box in a more traditional way.
-If you want to create a gallery in which thumbnails are wrapped in a link that points to the full width image, now you can.
-(You can check the "Gallery with links" example page on the CodeSandbox [demo](#demo))
+Due to popular demand I have now added the option to use the light-box in a more traditional way.
+If you want to create a gallery in which thumbnails are wrapped in a link that points to a full width image, now you can.
+(You can check the "Gallery with links" example page on the CodeSandbox [demo](#demo)).

 Simply wrap your images (ideally the thumbnails) in a link with the **`data-attribute="SRL"`**.
-As usual, the "alt" tag for the images will be used as caption if defined.
+As usual, the `alt` tag for the images will be used as caption if declared.

 ```jsx
 import React from "react";